Azure/FTA-WelcomeKits/hybrid_AsHCI/23H2workitems.md

 - think about renaming 'hybrid' to AzStack HCI
   - ~~rename to hybrid_AsHCI - Complete in Branch~~
   - workitem for steve to change short links.
 When merge branch.
-- add ToContent into the readme.md
+- [bfrank] add ToContent into the readme.md
+- [bfrank] AVD 23H2 rehaul
-- Create a section for 'ARC Enabled VMS' under scenarios
+- [steve] Create a section for 'ARC Enabled VMS' under scenarios
 - ~~remove tools section for now. - Complete in Branch~~
-- add navigation to come back to the TOC or topmost readme.md
+- [bfrank] add navigation to come back to the TOC or topmost readme.md

-- add Learning / Lab section (including the different possibilities e.g. hcibox, createhypervvms)
+- [TBD] add Learning / Lab section (including the different possibilities e.g. hcibox, createhypervvms)
   - hand-on-labs
     - environments and how to build them (hcibox, createhypervvms,....)
     - 0-prerequisites, (sizing & validation)